ThanksCheersHrng/exploratory-data-analysis---customer-loans-in-finance202/README.md

 - load_to_pandas.py which reads dataframe.csv as a pandas dataframe called finance_df, and applies basic pandas functions to become familiar with the data.

+### Modules:

 - data_cleaning_for_EDA.py which is a workspace for developing classes, as assigned by AiCore

+- imputing_methods.py, added 2024.01.03; adds the DataFrameTransform and Plotter classes assigned in task 3 of milestone 3, to help with... you guessed it: imputing and removing data.

+### Data Cleaning workspaces:

 - testing_class.py, added 2024.01.21 to give me a space to try to import classes, import the data, and apply the classes to the data without all the extra clutter (mercifully contained in load_to_pandas.py and data_cleaning_for_EDA.py).
 	As of 2024.01.20.07.50, watched https://www.youtube.com/watch?v=txRTzljmV0Q to better understand why I would do this with methods instead of functions; the distinction is still murky.
 I'm forcing myself to use methods at this point because that's what the task wants (and I guess the finance dataset is sort of a collection of objects in variable states.), but it seems like it would be 100 times simpler to just use the functions already built into pandas that perform the data workflow perfectly!